-Representative questions examined in the Fifth Edition include whether ownership, as opposed to mere possession, is a prerequisite to a claim for trade secret misappropriation; how particularized a trade secret claim must be at pleading and throughout litigation; what must be shown by a party asserting trade secret status as a basis for sealing a court record; what must be shown to recover punitive damages for a trade secret misappropriation; whether a corporate entity can be capable of engaging in the type of conduct required to support a punitive damages award; the extent to which the Uniform Trade Secrets Act preempts common law claim for unfair competition and breach of the employee duty of loyalty; and more.
+Issues examined in the Fifth Edition include whether ownership, as opposed to mere possession, is a prerequisite to a claim for trade secret misappropriation; how particularized a trade secret claim must be at pleading and throughout litigation; what must be shown by a party asserting trade secret status as a basis for sealing a court record; what must be shown to recover punitive damages for a trade secret misappropriation; whether a corporate entity can be capable of engaging in the type of conduct required to support punitive damages; the extent to which the Uniform Trade Secrets Act preempts common law claims for unfair competition and breach of the employee duty of loyalty; and more.

 SUMMARY OF CONTENTS

 "I am a huge fan of your restrictive covenant and trade secret books.
 They are well-worn resources in my legal library."

 Partner, Labor and Employment Department, Dilworth Paxson LLP, Philadelphia, PA, and author of The Employer Handbook blog.